By Guest Blogger Kristen Daukas of kristendaukas.com

 Laptop Backpack – They’ll be carrying around a pretty heavy load every single day, so make sure they have a sturdy and comfortable backpack.
 You may also want to consider getting one that’s water resistant.

-Photo String Lights – These are super popular especially with the girls and are simple to put up and surround themselves with their favorite pictures of friends and, of course, family 🙂
+Photo String lights – They will love to surround themselves with their favorite pictures of friends and, of course, family 🙂

 I realize that this list could go on and on but I think it’s a good start for things that you’re college-bound kid will REALLY use as opposed to some of the lists that include ALL the things.
 I’d love to hear your ideas on what you think are important to take!